 Dementia is progressive, so its symptoms worsen over time.
 As the stages of dementia progress, seniors find themselves facing new challenges, including loss of hearing, speaking, and other forms of communication.

-Although there is currently no cure, there are ways to improve the quality of life for those with dementia and their caregivers.
+Although there is currently no cure, here are ways to improve the quality of life and overall communication for those with dementia and their caregivers.

 Understanding the communication challenges of dementia

 First, it helps to learn the communication challenges someone with dementia faces as the disease progresses.

 Dementia can include memory, learning, understanding, speech, and language difficulties, as well as disorientation in time and space, and behavioral changes.

 Communications challenges will vary from person to person but, according to the Alzheimer’s Association, can often include:

 - Describing familiar objects rather than calling them by name